yukun-zou/KTH_IK2206_NetPipe/README.md

+This is Netpipe project code for KTH IK2206.
+Below is inrtoduction of this project.

+Overview

+In this assignment, you will implement NetPipe, a network application that provides a basic communication service: it sets up a TCP connection between two hosts, and forwards data between system input/output and the TCP connection.
+This application is very similar to "netcat", or "nc", a popular application for testing and evaluation.
+Here, you will implement it in Java, and make it secure.

+You can think of NetPipe as an application that sets up a secure tunnel between two computers, so that you can exchange data between them in a safe way.
+In this way NetPipe can serve as a general-purpose VPN (Virtual Private Network) application that allows you to connect computers across the network in a secure way.
+For example, in the terminal, system input and output are by default associated to the keyboard and screen, respectively.
+So if you run NetPipe from the command line in a terminal, you can use it to send data between two terminal windows on different hosts.
+If you redirect system input and output to files, NetPipe can be used as a simple file transfer program.
+See the assignment introduction slides for examples of NetPipe usage.

 # Files for Project Assignment "NetPipe"

 - `README.md` This file.
 It is in in Markdown format.
 You can view it as a text file, or use a Markdown preview tool (there are plenty).